Skip to main content

 Here are the liner notes:

 In 2008, at the age of 11, I created Googology Wiki on my parents’ computer.
-“Googology” is a made-up word for the study of large numbers and fast-growing functions, deriving from the 9-year-old Milton Sirotta’s coinage of the term “googol.”
+“Googology” is word for the study of large numbers and fast-growing functions, deriving from the 9-year-old Milton Sirotta’s coinage of the term “googol.”
 The website was never meant to go beyond my personal use, and I gradually drifted away from it.
 Fifteen years later, it has grown to tens of thousands of articles and a community of hundreds of active users.

 The album was sequenced and synthesized entirely in SuperCollider with no samples, external hardware, or third-party plugins.